shadowandy/docker-nodejs/README.md

 ### Volume mapping for /usr/src/app

 The container's */usr/src/app* has been mapped to the root of the *Project Folder*.
 This allow codes to be edited on the host computer while having changes reflected in the Node.js application.
-Server-side codes will require the container to be restarted.
+Server-side codes will still require the container to be restarted.

-### node_modules trickery
+### /usr/src/app/node_modules trickery

 A docker volume mapping has been declared for container's */usr/src/node_modules* directory. **Do not** manually map this directory to your host computer as this would break the installed Node.js modules.